 NetBlocks metrics confirm the restriction of Twitter in Nigeria from the morning of Saturday 5 June 2021.
 The incident comes after a Tweet by President Muhammadu Buhari was removed for breaching the Twitter platform rules.
+Service was restored at midnight on the morning of 13 January 2022, with a recorded incident duration of 222 days.

 ⚠️ Confirmed: Network data show Twitter is restricted for many users in #Nigeria as of Saturday morning following deletion of President's Tweet, as government declares the platform can undermine "Nigeria’s corporate existence" #TwitterbaninNigeria